 - Over-subscription: most state schools in London are oversubscribed – with several applicants for one place.
 Boroughs do not have to “fill” their seats.

-- Fraud over top state schools: if the residence principle was not followed, it would VERY tempting and too easy for parents to rent an Airbnb in the vicinity of their favourite school, send in an application, and then move out to a cheaper neighbourhood and property once a place has been secured.
+- Fraud over top state schools: if the residence principle was not followed, it would be VERY tempting and too easy for parents to rent an Airbnb in the vicinity of their favourite school, send in an application, and then move out to a cheaper neighbourhood and property once a place has been secured.

 - Avoiding holidaying parents sending their children to a UK school for fun